claytonjwong/reading/README.md

 		* the glance location is irrelevant as meaning of the text and the picture of the text are the same
 			* i.e. looking at text and visualizing its meaning is the same exact concept as looking at the picture and visualizing its meaning

+## Practice: Focus on How You are Reading
+* "Practices does not make perfect.
+Only perfect practice makes perfect."
+	* Vince Lombardi
+* Practice creates habits ( both good and bad habits )
+	* The *type* of practice matters more than the *amount* of practice
+	* Example good / bad practice for "learning how to type"
+		* bad: hunt + peck faster with two-finger strategy looking at the keyboard
+		* good: proper hand position and memorization of key locations
+* 3 stages to **acquire** a **new skill**
+	1. **cognitive stage:** focused thought required to perform a task
+	2. **associative stage:** improve accuracy + efficiency, much less concentration required to perform a task
+	3. **autonomous stage:** perform task automatically with barely any concious effort at all
+* Secrets to reaching higher levels of any skill
+	* concious control while practicing and staying out of autopilot mode Comprehension and speed improve by staying conciously mindful of the concepts / ideas being expressed while reading.
+Similiarly, reading skill improves by staying conciously mindful about *how* you are reading.
+* Force your brain to adapt
+	* the brain restructures itself to meet cognitive demands
+	* training your brain to handle data more quickly improves your brain's ability to assimilate information
+* Memory storage
+	* repetition creates long lasting enhancements to signal transmission capabilities between neurons
+	* the more you practice a skill, the stronger your memory of that skill becomes

 ## Speed Reading is Speed Comprehending
 * acquire clearer / faster comprehension
 	* conceptualize phrases of words by imagining what the group of words mean